 d.
 The arbitrator may grant any remedy or relief that the arbitrator deems just and equitable and within the scope of the agreement of the parties, including, but not limited to, specific performance of a contract or in addition to a final Award, the arbitrator may make other decisions, including interim, interlocutory, or partial rulings, orders, and Awards.
-In any interim, interlocutory, or partial Award, the fees, expenses, and compensation related to such Award as the arbitrator determines is appropriate.
+In any interim, interlocutory, or partial Award, the arbitrator may assess and apportion the fees, expenses, and compensation related to such Award as the arbitrator determines is appropriate.